 All this is important for building a resilient democratic political culture.

-Equally important, CEA’s main objective is to advance policy analysis focused on the further expansion of the EU and NATO, defense, and the transatlantic partnership.
+Equally important, CEA’s main objective is to advance policy analysis focused on defense and the transatlantic partnership.

-In addition, CEA strongly supports the rule of law, free market, entrepreneurial initiative, privatizations, limited government, and New Public Management.
+In addition, CEA strongly supports limited government and New Public Management.
 Finally, CEA stands for safe and controlled immigration and law and order.

 Orientation